 This month, we began our short series on contract management for scaling.
 You can take a look at the last piece on how to use digital contract management features to help you scale, where we deconstructed how Contract Management Approval Workflows get you to a signature more efficiently.

 This week, we’ll look at how digitizing the redlining process is a no-brainer feature to scaling with the contract process.

 What is the Digital Redlining Process in Contracts?

-Redlining a contract is the act of editing clauses, terms, and conditions with wording and phrasing that all parties can agree on.
-Redlining is one of the more formidable processes in the negotiation stage of contract agreements.
+Redlining a contract is the act of editing clauses, terms, and conditions with wording and phrasing that all parties agree on.
+However, redlining is one of the more formidable processes in the negotiation stage of contract agreements.
 Digitizing the entire process offsets what can be a bumpy, and at times, flat-lining process.
 Pick-up your organization’s pulse by digitizing every step of the contract process.

 Manual Redlining Hinders Scaling

-More than likely, if you or your team is continuing to redline contracts in Word, you’ve already experienced these issues:
+More than likely, if you or your team is continuing to redline contracts in Word, you already experienced these issues:

 - Document protection in Word, or any document format outside of a secure system, is limited and iff-y.
 No one wants sensitive information sent to the wrong party, or there to be any threat to security that could harm a transaction or your business.

 - Formatting problems are a headache.
 Word, especially, can be a problem when it comes to redlining and formatting, making the page and document appear to be out-of-format.